 An understanding of how we landed here, struggling in the shadows of the soul or falling down into that proverbial rabbit hole, opens a window that will allow us to appreciate the magnitude of what we are dealing with as we walk this path.
 It can remove the blinders that keep us oblivious to the habitual mind patterns that keep us trapped.
 It can remove us, too, from the disempowering grip of shame and personal failure.

-The Prevailing Culture: First, let’s take a step back to look at the larger picture of the prevailing culture.
+The Prevailing Culture: First, let’s take a step back to look at the larger picture of the prevailing culture and cultural imperatives.
 As women, we are enmeshed in a sociocultural system of patriarchy that for millennia has put women “in their place.”
 It is the very air we breathe.
 This claim may sound outdated, but a little discerning observation reveals that many “emancipated” women have simply traded skirts for trousers and handbags for briefcases, metaphorically if not physically.
 Rather than freeing the feminine within us, we have adopted masculine values in order to succeed in a “man’s world.”
 I am not saying this is bad or wrong, but we need to recognize that this perpetuates the Old Story, the story of patriarchy, of control, and all the enculturated beliefs, values, thought forms and emotions that accompany it.
 On the other side of the coin, a 2005 U.S. study reported that the most important attributes associated with being feminine are being nice, pursuing a thin body ideal, showing modesty by not calling attention to ones talents or abilities, being domestic, and caring for children.

 All but the latter demand a betrayal of our instinctual and intuitive nature, a betrayal of the heroine in us seeking to rise.